GES

 Types of Party Systems

-India has evolved from a dominant one-party system to a multi-party system.
-In the early decades after independence (1952-1967), the Indian National Congress dominated at both the Centre and in most states — political scientists like Rajni Kothari described this as a "one-party dominant system" or the "Congress system."
-The period 1967-1989 saw the emergence of opposition parties at the state level and the first non-Congress government at the Centre (Janata Party, 1977-79).
-Since 1989, India has had a truly multi-party system with coalition governments becoming the norm.
-The era of coalition politics (1989-2014) saw the formation of alliances like the National Democratic Alliance (NDA) led by BJP and the United Progressive Alliance (UPA) led by Congress.
-Regional parties like DMK, AIADMK, TMC, SP, BSP, TDP, JD(U), and Shiv Sena have played a crucial role in government formation.
-India's party system is characterized by ideological diversity (from left-wing CPI(M) to right-wing BJP), caste-based parties (BSP, RJD), regional parties (DMK, TMC, TRS/BRS), and personality-centred parties.
-The Anti-Defection Law has shaped party discipline, though frequent splits and mergers continue.
+India shifted from a one-party dominant system to a multi-party system across three phases.
+From 1952 to 1967, the Indian National Congress dominated both the Centre and most states.
+Rajni Kothari termed this the "Congress system."
+Between 1967 and 1989, opposition parties emerged at the state level and the first non-Congress government took power at the Centre (Janata Party, 1977-79).
+Since 1989, India has operated as a genuine multi-party system with coalition governments dominant until 2014.
+The coalition era (1989-2014) produced alliances like the NDA (led by BJP) and UPA (led by Congress).
+Regional parties including DMK, AIADMK, TMC, SP, BSP, TDP, JD(U), and Shiv Sena have shaped government formation at the Centre.
+India's party landscape features ideological diversity (left-wing CPI(M) to right-wing BJP), caste-based parties (BSP, RJD), regional forces (DMK, TMC, BRS), and personality-driven parties.
+The Anti-Defection Law enforces party discipline, though splits and mergers remain frequent.

 Party Funding and Electoral Bonds

-Political party funding in India has been a contentious issue.
-The primary legal sources of funding are: (a) membership fees, (b) sale of party publications, (c) donations from individuals and companies under Section 29B of the RPA and Section 182 of the Companies Act, 2013, (d) government grants (limited — public funding of elections has been recommended but not implemented), and (e) electoral bonds (introduced in 2018, struck down in 2024).
-The Electoral Bond Scheme, introduced through the Finance Act, 2017 and operationalized in 2018, allowed donors to purchase bonds from the State Bank of India in specified denominations (Rs 1,000 to Rs 1 crore) and donate them anonymously to registered political parties.
-The bonds were bearer instruments — neither the donor's identity was disclosed to the public nor was the political party required to reveal the source.
-The Supreme Court in Association for Democratic Reforms v.
-Union of India (2024) struck down the Electoral Bond Scheme as unconstitutional, holding that it violated the right to information (Art 19(1)(a)), which includes the voter's right to know about political funding.
-The Court directed the SBI to disclose all Electoral Bond transaction data.
-Before electoral bonds, cash donations (below Rs 20,000) were a major source, raising concerns about black money in elections.
+Party funding remains deeply contentious.
+Legal sources include membership fees, sale of publications, donations from individuals and companies (Section 29B of RPA, Section 182 of Companies Act, 2013), limited government grants, and electoral bonds (2018-2024).
+The Electoral Bond Scheme, operationalized in 2018, let donors buy bearer instruments from SBI in denominations from Rs 1,000 to Rs 1 crore and donate anonymously to registered parties.
+Neither donor identity nor funding source reached the public.
+The SC in Association for Democratic Reforms v.
+Union of India (2024) struck down the entire scheme as unconstitutional.
+The Court held that electoral bonds violated the right to information under Art 19(1)(a), which includes the voter's right to know about political funding.
+The SC directed SBI to disclose all transaction data.
+Before electoral bonds, cash donations below Rs 20,000 accounted for a major share of party income, fuelling concerns about black money in elections.

 Inner-Party Democracy and Organizational Structure